svgeesus/EuroMPE/voltage-ref-LM399.md

 Chopper-stabilised zero-drift op-amps seem to be favoured for stability.

 LTC2050HV (used on the Ian Johnston adjustable reference) has almost zero Vos and drift, while also having low switching noise.

+"The chopper amplifier LTC2057, with TCVOS of 0.015uV/°C, contributes only 0.0025ppm/°C of output error, thus effectively eliminating TCVOS as an error consideration."
+[LM399 low cost version](https://xdevs.com/article/kx-ref/#lm399opt)

 Max PSU voltage is 11V though, so needs a separate derived PSU.
 Supply current is 0.8mA.